Chirag-ahir/SFC-Preparation/README.md

 What are lightning components?<br>
 Lightning Components are reusable, self-contained units that are used to create user interfaces (UIs) for mobile and desktop applications in Salesforce.

+What is Experience Cloud?<br>
+Salesforce Experience Cloud is a digital experience platform (DXP) that helps business to create customer-centric digital experiences.
+It is a way to allow your customers and partners to access your Salesforce org.
+Separate license is required to access experience cloud.